-For those of you with family or friends that have a substance abuse problem that need Substance Abuse Treatments, we urge you to help them through this difficult time in their lives.
+For those of you with family or friends that have a substance abuse problem that needs substance abuse treatment, we urge you to help them through this difficult time in their lives.
 Speak to one of our addiction counsellors about your loved one’s condition.
-Together we can help them kick the addiction and give them a new chance at life.
+Together we can help treat their addiction and give them a new chance at life.

 What Constitutes an Addiction?

 The Diagnostic and Statistical Manual of Mental Disorders, (Fourth Edition) Text Revision, which is the current official text on which diagnoses are based, and contains the criteria

 for addiction and other mental health problems.
 However, the DSM does not define addiction specifically.
 Rather, problems which fall under the umbrella of addiction are dispersed throughout the manual.

 “Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”